Minimal toughness in special graph classes: Abstract

 \section{Abstract}

 Let $t$ be a positive real number.
-A graph is called $t$-tough, if the removal of any cutset $S$ leaves at most $|S|/t$ components.
-The toughness of a graph is the largest $t$ for which the graph is $t$-tough.
-A graph is minimally $t$-tough, if the toughness of the graph is $t$ and the deletion of any edge from the graph decreases the toughness.
-In this paper we investigate the minimum degree and the recognizability of minimally $t$-tough graphs in the class of chordal graphs, split graphs, claw-free graphs and $2K_2$-free graphs.
+A graph is called $t$-tough if the removal of any vertex set $S$ that disconnects the graph leaves at most $|S|/t$ components, and all graphs are considered 0-tough.
+The toughness of a graph is the largest $t$ for which the graph is $t$-tough, whereby the toughness of complete graphs is defined as infinity.
+A graph is minimally $t$-tough if the toughness of the graph is $t$, and the deletion of any edge from the graph decreases the toughness.
+In this paper, we investigate the minimum degree and the recognizability of minimally $t$-tough graphs in the classes of chordal graphs, split graphs, claw-free graphs, and $2K_2$-free graphs.